CALL FOR PROPOSALS

 - The main ideas given in the session are clear and concise.

-- The session is designed to meet the needs of the target audience and provides attendees with an idea they can either implement or build off of.
+- The session is designed to meet the needs of the target audience and provides attendees with an idea they can either implement or develop from.